kiwi0fruit/misc/src/socionics-jat/README.md

 * **C3 [78-repressed]** H3 [dominant], H9 [auxilary], H2 [strong], H4 [PeJi-PiJe], H5 [PeJe-PiJi] → 7 and 8 functions are repressed (7, 8 functions only assist 1, 2 strong functions that work in mental pair).
 * **С4 [7-repressed-more-than-8]** H3 [dominant], H5 [PeJe-PiJi], C3 [78-repressed] → 7 function is more repressed than 8 function (1-8 pair is a suject of the H5 [PeJe-PiJi] hence 8 is useful for dominant fucntion).
 * **С5 [56-valuable]** H6 [most-inferior] means that 5 is a valuable function.
 I guess this somehow leads to 6 also being valuable function.
-* **С6 [pro-vert-anti-vert]** H2 [strong], H7 [EI] → puts additional constraints to functions strengths 1>7, 8>2, 3>5, 6>4 and 1,2,7,8 > 3,4,5,6 where “>” means “stronger”.
-Let's call them pro-vert vs. anti-vert functions for now.
+* **С6 [provert-antivert]** H2 [strong], H7 [EI] → puts additional constraints to functions strengths 1>7, 8>2, 3>5, 6>4 and 1,2,7,8 > 3,4,5,6 where “>” means “stronger”.
+Let's call them provert vs. antivert functions for now.
-* **С7 [pro-nality-anti-nality]** H3 [dominant], H6 [most-inferior], H8 [PJ], С5 [56-valuable] → 1 and 5 functions set long-term life goals of a person, and 2 and 6 do not.
+* **С7 [pronal-antinal]** H3 [dominant], H6 [most-inferior], H8 [PJ], С5 [56-valuable] → 1 and 5 functions set long-term life goals of a person, and 2 and 6 do not.
 This give rise to a hypothesis that 3 and 7 functions can be superior to 4 and 8 functions in context of goals.
 But that's a speculation only.
+Let's call them pronal vs. antinal functions for now.

 ## 8. Quadras and functions.
 Why quadras grouped this way?
 Pacific vs. resolute types